 Stevia is often used in liquid form and added to beverages, desserts, sauces, soups, or salad dressings.
 It’s also sold in flavors like lemon-lime and root beer, which can be added to carbonated water to make calorie-free sparkling beverages.

 Also, dried stevia leaves can be steeped in tea for a few minutes to sweeten it.
-Or, if you grind dried leaves into a powder, you can make a syrup by boiling 1 teaspoon (4 grams) of the powder in 2 cups (480 ml) of water for 10–15 minutes and straining with a cheesecloth.
+Alternatively, if you grind dried leaves into a powder, you can make a syrup by boiling 1 teaspoon (4 grams) of the powder in 2 cups (480 mL) of water for 10–15 minutes and straining it with a cheesecloth.

-Powdered stevia can be used anywhere you would use sugar.
+You can use powdered stevia anywhere you’d use sugar.
 For example, it can be used in baking at temperatures up to 392°F (200°C), but be sure to halve the amount.
-Thus, if a recipe calls for 1/2 cup (100 grams) of sugar, use 1/4 cup (50 grams) of stevia (12).
+Thus, if a recipe calls for 1/2 cup (100 grams) of sugar, use 1/4 cup (50 grams) of stevia (

-In regards to Splenda, research shows that sucralose is stable at temperatures up to 350°F ( 120°C) and works best in baked goods and for sweetening beverages (
+Regarding Splenda, research shows that sucralose is dangerous for baking and works best for sweetening beverages (

-Summary Stevia is best used to sweeten beverages, desserts, and sauces, while Splenda is optimal for sweetening beverages and in baking.
+Stevia is best used to sweeten beverages, desserts, and sauces, while Splenda is optimal for sweetening beverages.

 Both sweeteners are virtually calorie-free, but there are other considerations to be made regarding their long-term use.

-Second, sucralose has been shown to raise blood sugar in those who are not used to consuming it.
-What’s more, maltodextrin, which is found in Splenda and some stevia blends, can cause spikes in blood sugar in some people (
+While sucralose itself and other non-nutritive sweeteners have not been shown to raise blood sugar, maltodextrin, which is found in Splenda and some stevia blends, can cause sugar spikes or decrease insulin sensitivity in some people (

 Studies on sucralose and disease are inconclusive, even those that use amounts higher than most people would ever eat.